-4-1 Temporary storage of oil spill waste (on working site) i.e.: Temporary deposit platforms, close to the recovery or clean-up storage site site, before transfer to an intermediate Are there recommendations for the temporary storage of oil spill waste (close to working site)?
-YES / NO Please specify: Are there equipment identified / recommended for the temporary storage of oil s site)?
-Are potential manufacturers or suppliers identified? · · · · · - Appropriate heavy duty plastic bags - big bags - drums - dustbins - barrel - d container - skid - pits - others?
-Please specify: 4-2 Intermediate storage of oil spill waste i.e.: Storage located near the coast, to store waste from a number of accessed by heavy duty lorries.
-They can also be used to sort and re purposes, in order to reduce the volume of waste and facilitate waste package waste and for pre-treatment Which authority is in charge of managing the storage of oil spill waste (local, city / provincial/ national)?
-Please specify: Are there rules and regulations applicable to intermediate oil spill waste storage sites?
-YES / NO Please specify (include National Law references): Are potential intermediate storage site(s) identified?
-YES / NO Please specify: Name and location of the facilities (please specify if the facilities are public or pr ivate) Are equipment and management available in the country for such sites?
-YES / NO Please specify: What is the estimated cost of storage per ton in intermediate sites?
-YES / NO Please specify: 4-3 Long term storage of oil spill waste i.e.: Places where concentrations of large quantities of waste are gat in the treatment and ultimate disposal phases.
-Definitive storage car waste after a treatment which fulfils the criteria in force.
-Final storag quantities of waste expected exceed the available tight flow treatment only be envisaged for ultimate, stabilised e facility becomes necessary when the Which authority is in charge of managing the storage of oil spill waste (local, city / provincial/ national)?
+4-1 Temporary storage of oil spill waste (on working site) i.e.: Temporary deposit platforms, close to the recovery or clean-up site, before transfer to an internstorage site nediate Are t here recommendations for the temporary storage of oil spill waste (close to working site)?
+YES / NO Pleas se specify: site)? here equipment identified / recommended for the temporary storage of oil spill waste (close to working?
+Are potential manufacturers or suppliers identified? propriate heavy duty plastic bags - big bags - drums - dustbins - barrel - container - skid - pits - others?
+YES / NO se specify: 4-2 Intermediate storage of oil spill waste i.e.: Storage located near the coast, to store waste from a number of temporary storage sites and th accessed by heavy duty lorries.
+They can also be used to sort and repackage waste and for pre-trea purposes, in order to reduce the volume of waste and facilitate waste handling.
+Whic h authority is in charge of managing the storage of oil spill waste (local, city/ provincial/ national)?
+Pleas se specify: here rules and regulations applicable to intermediate oil spill waste storage sites?
+YES / NO Pleas se specify (include National Law references): ootential intermediate storage site(s) identified?
+YES / NO se specify: e and location of the facilities (please specify if the facilities are public or private) Are e equipment and management available in the country for such sites?
+YES / NO Pleas se specify: What t is the estimated cost of storage per ton in intermediate sites?
+YES / NO Pleas se specify: 4-3 Long term storage of oil spill waste i.e.: Places where concentrations of large quantities of waste are gathered in order to prepare and e in the treatment and ultimate disposal phases.
+Definitive storage can only be envisaged for ultimate waste after a treatment which fulfils the criteria in force.
+Final storage facility becomes necessary w quantities of waste expected exceed the available tight flow treatment capacities. , stabilised

-Please specify: What are the rules and regulations applicable to long term oil spill waste storage sites (in existing industrial / haza storage site and/ or in domestic waste storage site and/ or in other specific waste storage site)? rdous waste Please specify (include National Law references): Are potential long term storage site(s) identified?
+Which authority is in charge of managing the storage of oil spill waste (local, city/ provincial/ national)?
+Please specify: What are the rules and regulations applicable to long term oil spill waste storage sites (in existing industrial / hazar storage site and/ or in domestic waste storage site and/ or in other specific waste storage site)? rdous waste Please specify (include National Law references): Are potential long term storage site(s) identified?
 YES / NO Please specify: Name and location of the facilities (please specify if the facilities are public or private) Are equipment, management available in the country for long term sites and companies identified?
 YES / NO Please specify: What is the estimated cost of storage per ton in long term sites?
+Notes:

-5 (Pre-)treatment and final disposal of oil spill waste
+5. (Pre-)treatment and final disposal of oil spill waste